Tap30/web-components/.changeset/sad-sloths-mate.md

 "@tapsioss/web-components": minor
 ---

-Update `value` property to be readonly
+Update `value` property to be readonly in pinwheel